Roman Korynt: Lechia Gdańsk

 Korynt moved back to the Tricity area where he grew up and joined Lechia Gdańsk.
-He made his Lechia debut on 15 March 1953 against Cracovia in a 0-0 draw.
-In his first season with Lechia they suffered relegation to the second tier, winning promotion the season after back into the I liga.
-In 1955 Lechia reached the Polish Cup final by beating Kolejarz Nowy Sącz, Wisła Kraków, Gwardia Warszawa and Odra Opole to play CWKS Warszawa in the final.
-Korynt played 4 times in the cup run, including playing in the final, which CWKS Warszawa won 5-0.
-The following season in 1956 was to see the biggest success in Lechia's early history with the team finishing 3rd in the I liga.
-At the beginning of the season many expected Lechia to be fighting for their position to stay in the league.
-Despite only scoring 25 goals in 22 games, performances from Korynt helped the side to limit the amount of goals they conceded with the team keeping 9 clean sheets in the 22 game season.
-After the 3rd place finish Lechia started to face a gradual decline in on-field performances, with the team being relegated to the II liga at the end of the 1962–63 season.
+He made his Lechia debut on 15 March 1953 against Cracovia in a 0–0 draw.
+In his first season with Lechia, they suffered relegation to the second tier, winning promotion the season after back into the I liga.
+In 1955, Lechia reached the Polish Cup final by beating Kolejarz Nowy Sącz, Wisła Kraków, Gwardia Warsaw and Odra Opole to play CWKS Warsaw in the final.
+Korynt played 4 times in the cup run, including playing in the final, which CWKS Warsaw won 5–0.
+The following season in 1956 was to see the biggest success in Lechia's early history with the team, finishing 3rd in the I liga.
+At the beginning of the season, many expected Lechia to be fighting for their position to stay in the league.
+Despite only scoring 25 goals in 22 games, performances from Korynt helped the side to limit the number of goals they conceded with the team keeping 9 clean sheets in the 22-game season.
+After the 3rd-place finish Lechia started to face a gradual decline in on-field performances, with the team being relegated to the II liga at the end of the 1962–63 season.
 It was in the II liga where Korynt has his greatest success in terms of goals scored, scoring 5 in the 1964–65 season.
 After Lechia suffered another relegation, this time to the III liga, Korynt played 7 times before he retired from professional football, having played his last game against Arkonia Szczecin.
 Korynt made a total of 340 appearances for Lechia, 207 of which were in the top tier.
 Korynt is currently the only Lechia player to have made over 200 appearances in the top division.

 International career

-On 25 May 1952 Korynt made his Poland international debut against Romania.
+On 25 May 1952, Korynt made his Poland international debut against Romania.
 In total he earned 32 caps for Poland between 1952 and 1959.
-His most famous international game coming on 20 October 1957 against the Soviet Union with Poland winning the game 2-1.
+His most famous international game coming on 20 October 1957 against the Soviet Union with Poland winning the game 2–1.